weblabdeusto/weblabdeusto/docs/source/authentication.rst

 This way, if a university (University A) wants to share their experiments with other university (University B) in a very simple way, students of University B can be registered as OpenID users.
-As long as the consumer university (University B) counts with an OpenID server (e.g. in Spain the `RedIRIS
+As long as the consumer university (University B) counts with an OpenID server (e.g., in Spain the `RedIRIS
 <http://www.rediris.es/>`_ `SIR <http://www.rediris.es/sir/>`_
 provides http://yo.rediris.es/soy/username@universitydomain as OpenID for those universities enroled), they can provide a list such as::